karzunn/iterart/README.md

-# math-art-gpu
+# iterart
-A 'buddhabrot' rendering algorithm that utilizes a GPU.
+A collection of tools to generate renderings based on iterative functions.